An Outdoor Rider of All Seasons

 My first ElliptiGO ride was at a bike rental outfit on Sanibel Island in southwest Florida.
-Having a general idea of what to expect, I was pleasantly surprised to find that the ElliptiGO not only provided a great leg workout but also a fantastic upper body workout as well.
+I was pleasantly surprised to find that the ElliptiGO not only provided a great leg workout but also a fantastic upper body workout as well.

 Returning later that afternoon after a ten-mile ride around the island I thought the enjoyment of riding might have gotten the better of me… Did I overdo it with my effort?
 How sore will I be the next day?